Get Involved (Ginuwine song)

-"Get Involved" is a song by the American singer Ginuwine from his sixth studio album A Man's Thoughts (2009).
+"Get Involved" is a song by American singer Ginuwine from his sixth studio album A Man's Thoughts (2009).
 The song was co-written by Missy Elliott and produced by Timbaland and featured guest vocals from the pair.
 Although the song was originally scheduled to be released in summer 2009 as the second single from the album, it was pushed back to 2010 as an international single from the album because of a dispute between Ginuwine and Timbaland.

 Background

 In 2007, when asked about who he would like to work with that would surprise people, Timbaland told Billboard, "For personal reasons I'd like to work with Ginuwine."
 In November 2008, Ginuwine confirmed to the press that Timbaland would be featured on A Man's Thoughts.

 Release and promotion

 The song was first performed on 23 July 2009 on The Late Show with David Letterman.
 Ginuwine and Missy were the only performers from the song to appear; Timbaland was exempted.
 The song was officially released overseas as early as 29 January 2010.
 On 29 June 2010, a promotional CD release for the single was given a limited released in the United States.
 In 2011, a twelve-track E–single of the song was released in Spain.
 On 12 March 2012, the record label Smash The House released a digital three-track remix sampler exclusively via the online store Amazon.